osism/documentation/source/configuration/environments/ceph.rst

 .. note ::

-   The documentation for ``ceph-ansible`` can be found on http://docs.ceph.com/ceph-ansible/master/.
+   The documentation for ``ceph-ansible`` can be found at http://docs.ceph.com/ceph-ansible/master/.

 Generic
 =======